wangyu/active-fsl/README.md

 - `occ_prob_per_cl.pkl`: Occurrence probability for each foreground sound class.

 3. Install [Scaper](https://github.com/justinsalamon/scaper)
 4. Generate soundscapes from jams files by running the command.
-Set `annpaths` and `audiopath` to the extracted folders, and `savepath` to the desired path to save output audio files.
+Set `annpaths` and `sourcepath` to the extracted folders, and `savepath` to the desired path to save output audio files.
 ```
 python generate_soundscapes.py \
 --sourcepath PATH-TO-SONYC_FSD_SED.source \